davidsmorales/david-morales.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my academic website!
 I'm a Ph.D. candidate in economics at the Toulouse School of Economics.
 My research focuses on labor markets, informality, financial frictions, and firm dynamics.

 Interests
 =======